eegli/tinyparse/readme.md

 **How it works**

-- The package **exports a single parser factory function** from which a type-aware parser can be created.
+- The package **exports a single parser factory function** that creates a type-aware parser based on a default values.
 The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

 - The parser checks the input and returns the base with updated matching property values